mohitajwani/aws-mobile-android-notes-tutorial/README.md

 # aws-mobile-android-tutorials
-The origin code for the AWS Mobile tutorial series for Android Native development.
+The code for the AWS Mobile tutorial for Android Native development.